-Of the persons whose remuneration is disclosed in the remuneration report, stock options are granted only to the CFO of the company, therefore the details of the stock options granted only to the CFO are given below.
+Of the persons whose remuneration is disclosed in the remuneration report, stock options are granted to the CFO of the company, therefore the details of the stock options granted only to the CFO are given below, and in 30.05.2022 options were assigned to CEO of the company Darius Šulnis.
+The expiration date of these options is 2025, the purchase price of shares is EUR 1, 33,483 units have been granted, the value of the granted option and costs are EUR 372,315.